 We have elected to perform the annual goodwill impairment review during the fourth quarter, as of September 30 of each year.
-For purposes of performing this test, we have concluded that we are one business segment/reporting unit.
-We estimate fair value of our one reporting unit using a market based approach.
+For purposes of performing this test, we have concluded that the Company is one reporting unit.
+We estimate fair value of our one reporting unit using a market-based approach.
 In 2010, we elected to carry-forward our detailed determination of fair value from the 2009 goodwill impairment test conducted as of September 30, 2009.
-We believe this approach is appropriate as our assets and liabilities have not changed significantly from September 30, 2009, the fair value determination performed in 2009 exceeded our carrying value by a substantial margin, and the likelihood that a current fair value determination would be less than our carrying value would be remote.
-Based upon management's review, it was determined that no goodwill impairment charge was required as of December 31, 2010.
+We believe this approach is appropriate because our financial position and results of operations had not changed significantly from September 30, 2009, the fair value determination performed in 2009 exceeded our carrying value by a substantial margin, and the likelihood that a current fair value determination would be less than our carrying value was remote.
+Based upon management's review, it was determined that no goodwill impairment charge was required as of December 31, 2010, or June 30, 2011.